FAQs

 What is quartz?

-Quartz refers to any of a number of brands of man-made engineered quartz stone which have become popular on the market in the past decade or so.
+Quartz refers to any of a number of brands of man-made engineered quartz stone which have become popular on the market in the past 20 years or so.
 The stone is manufactured using ground natural quartz, resins and dyes.
 The material has the feel of granite and is worked using the same tooling and methods.

 Why is quartz suitable for use as kitchen worktops?